 - Which social media platforms do they spend the most time on?

-- What professional organisations are they a part of?
+- What professional organizations are they a part of?

 - What job boards do they use?